leethomason/OpenSaber/readme.md

 The code assumes 1 or 2 switches.
 - A: the main switch.
 Hold for power, tap for battery level indicator.
-- B: the auxillary switch.
+- B: the auxiliary switch.
 When the blade is on, tap for "blaster effect", hold for "lockup effect".
 When the blade is off, hold to toggle sound.
   When the sound turns on, hold for 1-4 flashes to set volume.